Can You Put Broken Glass In Recycling Bin? 🥛

 Answer: that would depend on your local recycling centre.
 You first have to contact them and make sure that they would accept and receive broken glass without any qualms.
 Some local resource recovery centres in Australia do accept different types of items which includes broken glass.
 They can either recycle or safely dispose of them, if ever.
 Some might require payment, and some might not – check with your local recycling facility/centre first.

-No putting broken glass in recycling bin, safely dispose of instead
+No putting broken glass in the recycling bin; safely dispose of it instead

 Do take note that you should also not ‘just dump’ it in your rubbish bin, as well.
 Treat it as an extremely dangerous object and dispose of it whilst using safety measures simultaneously.
 If you tread lightly in dealing with broken glass, physical and health hazards await you.
-Not only can you get a cut, but the broken glass can also contain infectious substances that can may enter your body through the cut or puncture produced.
-Wherever setting you break glass – whether at home or a professional setting such as a laboratory, you have to deal with it responsibly.
+Not only can you get a cut, but the broken glass can also contain infectious substances that can enter your body through the cut or puncture produced.
+Wherever setting you break glass: whether in the comfort of your home or a professional setting such as a laboratory, you have to deal with it responsibly.

 Below, we provide you with a guide by the Glassperts on what you can do to properly collect broken glass before disposing of them.

-- Check again before wrapping up tightly.
+- Check a few more times before wrapping up tightly.
 You might have missed a few as glass shards can become too small, therefore too difficult to see everything the first time.
 Some tips: a damp microfibre cloth and even a small slice of soft bread can help you gather the minute fragments.